deephealthproject/winter-school/README.md

 4. Medical Image manipulation

-    1. DICOM & NifTI formats by Costantino Grana (UNIMORE)
+    1. DICOM & NifTI formats by Costantino Grana (UNIMORE): _Tuesday 3-3:30 PM_

-    2. Deep Learning pipeline on histopathology images: detection of prostatic tumor, by Francesco Versaci (CRS4) and Giovanni Busonera (CRS4)
+    2. Deep Learning pipeline on histopathology images: detection of prostatic tumor, by Francesco Versaci (CRS4) and Giovanni Busonera (CRS4): _Tuesday 3:30-4:30 PM_

-5. High-Performance Computing, by Eduardo Qui&ntilde;ones (BSC) and Iacopo Colonnelli (UNITO)
+5. High-Performance Computing, by Eduardo Qui&ntilde;ones (BSC) and Iacopo Colonnelli (UNITO): _Wednesday 12-1:30 PM_

 6. Heterogeneus Architectures in EDDL

-    1. GPU programming in the EDDL, by Roberto Paredes (UPV)
+    1. GPU programming in the EDDL, by Roberto Paredes (UPV): _Thursday 3-4 PM_

-    2. Reconfigurable Architectures Support in EDDL, by
+    2. Reconfigurable Architectures Support in EDDL _Thursday 4-6 PM_, by

         - Jos&eacute; Flich (UPV) for FPGA,
         - Enzo Tartaglione (UNITO) for pruning, and
         - Vicent Templier (CEA) for quantization methodologies

-7. Presentation of the other ICT-11 projects, Friday morning
+7. Presentation of other ICT-11 projects:

-    - 10:30 **HPC & Cloud Security in the LEXIS project** by Frédéric Donnat (Outpost24) and one more from Outpost24
+    - **HPC & Cloud Security in the LEXIS project** _Friday 10:30-11:30 AM_
+        by Frédéric Donnat (Outpost24) and one more from Outpost24

         - A theoretical part consisting of an introduction to the Zero-Trust